ubernostrum/akismet/docs/testing.rst

 If you also want to manually perform your own tests, you can instantiate an Akismet client class and call its methods to communicate with the live Akismet web service.
-When doing so, it is recommended that you pass the optional keyword argument ``is_test=1`` to the comment-check, submit-ham, and submit-spam operations; this tells the Akismet web service that you are only issuing requests for testing purposes, and will not result in any submissions
+As mentioned above, it is recommended that you pass the optional keyword argument ``is_test=1`` to the comment-check, submit-ham, and submit-spam operations; this tells the Akismet web service that you are only issuing requests for testing purposes, and will not result in any submissions